Frequently asked questions about

 Arkansas also requires short-term plans to cover some state-mandated benefits, but these are not the same as the ACA’s essential health benefits.
 Some examples of state-mandated medical benefits applicable to short-term health insurance plans are preventive healthcare for children, medical foods, gastric pacemakers, and treatment for loss or impairment of speech or hearing.

-Arkansas insurance statute also indicates that sections 23-85-105 through 23-85-117 are applicable to all plans sold in the state, but those regulations largely pertain to things like billing, grace periods, and the processing of claims, rather than coverage of medical conditions.
+Arkansas insurance statute also indicates that sections 23-85-105 through 23-85-117 apply to all plans sold in the state (including short-term health plans), but those regulations largely pertain to things like billing, grace periods, and the processing of claims, rather than coverage of medical conditions.